 The English Language and Literature Major programme offers excellent opportunities for students to develop their

-The Department of English offers students a variety of study routes in the form of Concentrations within the Major, a Double Major Programme (taught along with the Departments of Chinese, Religion and Philosophy, and the Translation Programme) as well as accessible and portable Minor programmes found outside the Department entirely, whereby students may meet alternative career and study interests flexibly as when acquiring training in a foreign language, business and management, international journalism, or the cross-faculty Gender Studies Concentration.
+The Department of English offers students a variety of study routes in the form of Concentrations within the Major, a Double Major Programme (taught along with the Chinese Language and Literature; Religion, Philosophy and Ethics; or Translation) as well as accessible and portable Minor programmes found outside the Department entirely, whereby students may meet alternative career and study interests flexibly as when acquiring training in a foreign language, business and management, international journalism, or the cross-faculty Gender Studies Concentration.

 Concentrations: Students can accumulate Major elective units concentrating their study on a focused area, namely, “Literary and Comparative Studies” or “Language and Communication Studies”.
 Students may also choose a “flexible” concentration within the Major by accumulating sufficient units leading to a “General Studies” concentration.

 Minor and Cross-faculty Concentrations: Students may likewise use their free elective units to develop a Minor in an area outside their Major programme.
 Depending on individual interests, students may choose any approved Minor programme on offer (such as creative writing, theatre studies, marketing, and journalism) as well as the cross-faculty Gender Studies Concentration.

 Student Learning Experiences